fred-terzi/extract-readmes/extract-readmes.reqt.md

 **Description**

 All error handling must be done using try/catch blocks.
 This allows for better error handling and debugging.
 Must be done gracefully and not crash the process.
-Use green checks for success and red crosses for errors in the console output and exclamation marks for warnings.

 <!-- reqt_Accept_field-->
 **Acceptance:**

 - All error handling in the codebase must use try/catch blocks for asynchronous and synchronous operations that may throw.
 - The process must not crash on any handled error; instead, errors must be reported gracefully to the user.
-- On successful operations, the CLI and core logic must display a green check mark (✔) in the console output.
-- On errors, a red cross (✖) must be shown in the console output, along with a clear, user-friendly error message.
-- On warnings (e.g., non-fatal issues, skipped files), an exclamation mark (!) must be shown in the console output, with a clear warning message.
 - All error, warning, and success messages must be tested for correct formatting and appearance in the console.
 - Automated tests must cover scenarios including:
   - Errors thrown by file system operations (e.g., permission denied, file not found)